 Kittens

-- Frequent vet care: vaccine series, deworming, and growth checks.
+- Frequent vet care: vaccine series, deworming, growth checks.

-- Nutrition: energy-dense kitten diets; several small meals/day.
+- Nutrition: kitten diets + several small meals/day.

-- Socialization: gentle handling and positive experiences with carriers, nail trims, and simple exams.
+- Socialization: gentle handling and positive experiences with carriers, nail trims, and quick “mini exams.”

-- Play bite control: redirect mouthy play to toys—hands are never toys.
+- Play bite control: redirect to toys—hands are never toys.

 Seniors